Where Imagination Comes to Life

 Two more dolls were soon made for young relatives.
 Decades later, they too are still around although they did look a little worse for the wear.
-Pictures of them, Penny and Susan, are in the dolls' Makeovers page.
-Any work on the doll was minimal during the next years as family, school, and work took precedence and left little time for other activities.
+Pictures of Penny and Susan are in the dolls' Makeovers page.
+Developmental work on the doll was minimal during the next years as family, school and work took precedence and left little time for other activities.

-With the turn of the 21st century, small slots of time became available for further development of the doll's basic design and wardrobe items.
-Sources of satisfactory materials were searched out and eventually located.
+With the turn of the 21st century, small slots of time became available for developing the doll's basic design and wardrobe items.
+Sources of satisfactory materials were searched out and eventually located, a somewhat fluctuating process in today's world of fashion.
 Machine embroidery was substituted for the hand stitching on the doll's face and pink embroidered fingernails were added.

-After months of struggling with posing soft rag dolls, we added a set of dolls with an internal fame, a skeleton of sorts, that made posing and photographing them much easier (but even though these photo models are the same doll, they are definitely not very soft or huggable).
+After months of struggling with posing soft rag dolls, we made three dolls with an internal frame, a skeleton of sorts, that made posing and photographing them much easier (but even though these photo models are the same doll, they are definitely not very soft or huggable).

-As we prepared to bring the dolls and their books to market, we realized third party testing would be necessary for both demons and dolls.
-We contracted with a great product testing laboratory here in the United States and with their assistance we sifted our way through toy and garment safety standards (including the required testing for flammability, use and abuse, and metal contamination), made the necessary changes, and are now pleased to include Certificates of Compliance on our website.
+As we prepared to bring the dolls and their books to market, we realized third party testing would be necessary for both dolls and their garments.
+We contracted with a great product testing laboratory here in the United States and with their assistance we navigated our way through toy and garment safety standards (including the required testing for flammability, use and abuse, and metal contamination), made the necessary changes, and are now pleased to include Certificates of Compliance on our website.